TIMELINE-Canada's TMX Group in play

-May 3 The Maple Group consortium of financial services companies said on Thursday it would accept the conditions Canada's major securities regulator has put on its C$3.8 billion ($3.84 billion) bid for TMX Group, a move that will likely allow the takeover of the operator of the Toronto Stock Exchange to go ahead.
+April 30 A consortium bidding for TMX Group , the operator of Canada's biggest stock exchange, extended its C$ 3.8 billion offer for the seventh time on Monday as it works to resolve regulatory concerns.

-The Ontario Securities Commission issued the draft recognition orders, or terms and conditions under which would approve the deal, on Thursday for a 30-day public comment period.
+Maple also said it has reached agreements to buy Alpha Group, TMX's biggest competitor in stock trading, as well as clearing system Ca nadian Depository for Securities Ltd .

-Following is a list of the major events related to Maple Group's efforts to take over TMX.
+Following is a list of the major events related to Maple Group's efforts to take over TMX, owner of the Toronto Stock Exchange and other Canadian markets.

 2011